15 Disruptive Precision Agriculture Companies to Follow in 2025

 • Laboratory Independent Real-Time Soil Analysis

-With the sensor technology from Stenon, farmers can analyze soil as often as they like and receive immediate results.
-Instant access to their soil data will help farmers optimize their soil health and overall cultivation.
+Thanks to sensor technology developed by Stenon, farmers can test soil as frequently as they choose and get instant results.
+With quick and easy access to their soil data, farmers can better manage their soil health and agricultural performance.

 Laboratory Independent Real-Time Soil Analysis